greenshot/greenshot/_posts/2017-01-28-129-january-bug-bash.markdown

   * To make it possible to keep using the Jira plug-in we used code which was due in Greenshot 2.0, this is why **the Jira plug-in now needs .NET 4.5**
 * We changed the behavior of the effect buttons: left mouse click directly applies and the right mouse click brings up the settings first.
 * .greenshot files saved with 1.2.8 (or earlier) cannot be read with 1.2.9, currently there is no workaround for this except to keep with 1.2.8
+* With 1.2.9 we changed the windows capture to remove the border, which not everybody likes.
+This is rolled back with this version, and we need to see how to make this functionality available via a setting.

 With this version we added another translation, and reached a total of 37 languages with our latest addition: [Taqbaylit](https://en.wikipedia.org/wiki/Kabyle_language)